Hey. Welcome to the first part of this brand new two-part series on the indicators of digital analytics transformation.

 By integrating themselves with advertising platforms, identity management platforms and targeting platforms, digital analytics tools help break channel siloes, create a single view of your audience and deliver personalized content at scale.

-There are other niche platforms like social media analytics, behavioral analytics, testing, survey platforms etc. that have made the digital analytics domain wider.
+There are other digital analytics trends and niche platforms like social media analytics, behavioral analytics, testing, survey platforms etc. that have made the digital analytics domain wider.

 There are some big brands that have embraced all of these in an integrated manner and are reaping rewards.
 But, what about other brands?
 At what level of maturity are they?